kada49/FPS-Display/README.md

 * [FPSSpoofer](https://www.9minecraft.net/fps-spoofer-mod/): Since the FPSSpoofer changes the FPS value displayed any other readout gets a value of 0.

 ## Installation
-If you already have already an installation of Forge 1.8.9 - 11.15.1.2318 or later go to the step 10.
+If you already have already an installation of Forge for Minecraft 1.8.9 go to the step 10.

 1. Click on [this link](https://www.minecraft.net/download "Download Minecraft") to download the Minecraft Installer and follow the installation process.
 2. Start the Minecraft Launcher, Log in if necessary and select the tab on the left side **Minecraft: Java Edition**.